Getting started

 As before, we set up a data structure fgb to track the beliefs of the factor graph during message passing.
 Then we call calibrate_optimize_clustergraph!, the analog of calibrate_optimize_cliquetree! from earlier:

-julia> fg = PGBP.clustergraph!(net, PGBP.Bethe()) # factor graph
+julia> cg = PGBP.clustergraph!(net, PGBP.Bethe()) # factor graph

 Meta graph based on a Graphs.SimpleGraphs.SimpleGraph{Int8} with vertex labels of type Symbol, vertex metadata of type Tuple{Vector{Symbol}, Vector{Int8}}, edge metadata of type Vector{Int8}, graph metadata given by :Bethe, and default weight 0

-julia> b_fg = PGBP.init_beliefs_allocate(tbl_x, df.taxon, net, fg, m); # allocate memory for beliefs
+tbl_x, df.taxon, net.vec_node, cg, m); # allocate memory for beliefs

-julia> mod, fe, _ = PGBP.calibrate_optimize_clustergraph!(fgb, fg, net.nodes_changed, tbl_x,
+julia> fitted, fe, _ = PGBP.calibrate_optimize_clustergraph!(

-julia> mod # parameter estimates
+julia> fitted # parameter estimates

 Univariate Brownian motion